After the Break-Up: When Moving On Seems Impossible

 Forget about moving on.
 Moving on and away from your beloved before you’re ready only increases your distress.
-Where you are right now is precisely where you belong.
+Instead, practice patience and accept where you are today.

-Instead, envision moving forward.
-Moving forward means not staying stuck in the same place that’s getting you nowhere fast.
-In other words, if a life strategy isn’t working after many months, don’t think “must do this harder, longer, faster, stronger”.
-Instead, think, “must find a new life strategy.”
+Envision moving forward.
+Moving forward means not staying stuck in the same place.
+Even a tiny steps forward marks success.
+Perhaps you have more time for friends or renewing your interest in something you enjoy but gave up for your relationship.
 And if you’re destined to be with your beloved, moving forward simply brings you into a better place to make that happen.

 See grief as a necessary reaction to loss.
 Grief includes feelings of disbelief, anger, fear, and sadness, as well as physical symptoms of fatigue, tension, emptiness, distractibility, and changes in appetite and sleep.
 It is painful, to be sure, but it is also a byproduct of your ability to invest in meaningful relationships.

 To move through the grieving process, get out of your head and get in touch with your body.
 Believe it or not, it’s hard to move through an emotional experience by staying in your head.
-While you’re rationalizing your sense of worthlessness and wracking your brain for solutions, you’ve probably put your emotions on hold and cut off your bodily awareness.
+While you’re rationalizing your sense of worthlessness and wracking your brain for solutions, you’ve probably put your emotions on hold and cut off the awareness in your body.

-Your bodily sensations tell you the truth about what’s going on for you.
-Whenever you feel an emotion welling up or feel a contraction somewhere in your body, simply observe your bodily sensations of emotion as they move through you.
+Your body sensations tell you the truth about what’s going on for you.
+Whenever you feel an emotion welling up or feel a contraction somewhere in your body, simply observe the sensations as they move through you.
 Particularly if meditation and mindfulness don’t work because intrusive thoughts keep derailing your efforts, you may benefit from this body-centered, somatic approach, with support and coaching on attending to the physical sensations in your body.
 By training your attention on your body, your mind stays out of the way rather than escalating your pain with inflammatory thoughts.

-So, for example, when you’re thinking s/he is what I want and I must demonstrate that I am a worthy mate-- or s/he’s just not that into me-- or her/his rejection means I’m a failure, switch your focus to your bodily sensations, whatever they might be.
+For example, when you’re thinking negative thought—s/he is who I want and I must demonstrate that I am a worthy mate or s/he’s just not that into me or her/his rejection means I’m a failure—switch your focus to the sensations in your body, whatever they might be.
 I feel tightness in my jaw.
-Or I have a lump in my throat.
-Or I have butterflies in my tummy.
+I have a lump in my throat.
+I have butterflies in my tummy.

 Anger (including frustration, irritation, guilt) tends to be expressed as tension in the jaw, head, neck, shoulders, and hands.
 Sadness (including sorrow, disappointment, despair) is often felt as pain or constriction in the throat, chest, and arms.
 Fear (including anxiety, worry, dread) might be felt as discomfort or uneasiness in the belly or legs.
 You may have your own unique responses.

 Let feelings flow.
 When an emotion is triggered, notice how your physiology ramps up at first.
-Attend to your bodily sensations as you ride the wave, so you can disregard any painful thoughts.
+Attend to your body's sensations as you ride the wave, so you can disregard any painful thoughts.
 Stay on task by scanning your entire body and describing your physical sensations to yourself.
 You’ll reach the crest, and as your physiology calms down, you’ll slide down into calmer waters.
-Observe how the wave has passed through you -- within a mere minute or two.
-That's what emotion is-- energy in motion.
+Observe how the wave has passed through you, within a minute or two.
+That's what emotion is, energy in motion.
 Your physiology ramps up and then quickly calms down, as long as you don't sustain it with painful thoughts.
-It’s just a wave and not a flood, unless you make it so.
+It’s just a wave and not a flood unless you make it so.

 Practice this technique every time a wave of emotion comes up, and you’ll never have to experience that particular wave again.
-Letting your feelings flow through you frees you from their grip and eases your emotional burden-- and enables you to naturally move forward.
+Letting your feelings flow through you frees you from their grip and eases your emotional burden, enabling you to naturally move forward.

 Granted, letting it flow can be totally scary, especially when your feelings promise to be painful or overwhelming.
 But by riding the waves, you get to go with the flow and find healing.